kassane/Standalone-Server/README.md

 # Standalone-Server

 A very simple, fast, multithreaded, platform independent HTTP and HTTPS server and client library implemented using C++17 and Asio standalone.
 Created to be an easy way to make REST resources available from C++ applications.

+## Requires

+- [Zig](https://ziglang.org/download) toolchain v0.12.0 or master

 ## Features